 Setup Snowflake

-Create a database, schema, warehouse, role, and user called ICEBERG_LAB in your Snowflake account.
+In a Worksheet, create a database, schema, warehouse, role, and user called ICEBERG_LAB in your Snowflake account.

 CREATE WAREHOUSE iceberg_lab;